teamhanko/passkeys/README.md

 Passkey Server provides an HTTP API for registration and login with passkeys (WebAuthn) to provide a modern user experience in a world beyond passwords.

-Passkey Server can be used on its own or in combination with its frontend sdk or next.js integration that can be easily integrated into any web app with as little as two lines of code.
+Passkey Server can be used on its own or in combination with its frontend SDKs to add passkey support to any app.

 The API is written in Go and provides the following endpoints: